IGE-OpenReproLab2025/training-sessions-material/modular-python-basics.md

 >   - if a function does more than one thing
 >   - if you have trouble naming a function
 > - use pure functions, i.e. functions that have no "state" and always return the same value with the same input
-> - avoid premature optimization
+> - avoid premature optimization, simplicity and clarity first and foremost
 > - simple is better than complex

 ## Scripts
 A Python script is a simple file .py which contains collection of functions.
 It behaves like a Python library, but must be imported from a local source.

 Grouping functions around themes or similiarities in scripts allows them to be reused even more widely in different parts of your project.
 This ensures the consistency of operations performed in different places.